Schools, Colleges and Continuing Studies

-Though one university, UVM contains seven academic colleges or schools, an honors college, a medical school, a graduate school, an adult continuing studies college and an extension program.
+Though one university, UVM contains seven academic colleges or schools, an honors college, a medical school, a graduate school, an adult continuing studies division and an extension program.

 College of Agriculture and Life Sciences